AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

   Otherwise, page should be loaded.
   It can be combined with other request type modifiers, such as `$third-party` and `$important`.
 - Rules with `$popup` modifier are not supported by AdGuard Content Blocker.
-- In AdGuard Browser Extension for Chrome MV3, rules with the [`$popup`](https://github.com/AdguardTeam/tsurlfilter/tree/epic/tswebextension/packages/tsurlfilter/src/rules/declarative-converter#popup) modifier would not work, so we disable converting them to declarative rules.
+- In [AdGuard for Chrome MV3][ext-mv3] rules with the [`$popup`](https://github.com/AdguardTeam/tsurlfilter/tree/epic/tswebextension/packages/tsurlfilter/src/rules/declarative-converter#popup) modifier would not work, so we disable converting them to declarative rules.
 We will try to use them only in our TSurlFilter engine and close new tabs programmatically.

 #### **`$third-party`** {#third-party-modifier}